1994 White House shooting

+On October 29, 1994, U.S. president Bill Clinton was targeted in a shooting by Francisco Martin Duran on the White House in Washington, D.C..

 Background

 Francisco Martin Duran, a 26-year-old from New Mexico, had a history of legal issues.
 He had served in the U.S. Army but was court-martialed and found guilty of drunk driving, aggravated assault, drunken and disorderly conduct, and leaving the scene of an accident after he had gotten drunk with his friends and started an argument with civilians, after which he drove his car and ran into a woman he had sparred with.
 Duran held anti-government sentiments and was reportedly influenced by conspiracy theories and extremist ideologies.
 He was released after two and a half years in 1993.

 Attempt

 On October 29, 1994, Duran drove to Washington, D.C., and positioned himself on a public sidewalk across the street from the White House.
 At approximately 1:45 PM, he began firing 7.62×39mm rounds from a Type 56 semi-automatic rifle at the building, shooting a total of 29 rounds.
 Duran aimed at tourists – in particular one whose hair resembled Clinton's – at the North Lawn, which was the side facing Pennsylvania Avenue.
 At the time of the attack, Clinton was inside the White House watching a football game, and he was not in the immediate vicinity of the windows that were being targeted and as such was not harmed.
 Secret Service agents apprehended Duran after a brief standoff.